Together, we seize this once-in-a-lifetime opportunity to build a place where childhood disease can be cured.

 Science and Compassion Have a New Address

-Building Cure will be dedicated to developing therapies for children with diseases such as cancer, type 1 diabetes and sickle cell anemia.
+When the building opens in 2019, it will be dedicated to developing therapies for children with cancer, type 1 diabetes, sickle cell disease and other conditions.

 Building Cure will include:

-- Research labs where Seattle Children’s scientists will develop cures and better treatments for childhood cancer.
-One revolutionary technique they are studying is called immunotherapy, which reprograms a child's own immune system to fight cancer.
+- One revolutionary technique they are studying is called immunotherapy, which reprograms a child’s own immune system to fight cancer.
 Seattle Children’s immunotherapy research and clinical trials are producing remarkable results – and have already saved lives.

-- The Science Discovery Lab, a teaching lab and classrooms for children and teens.
+- The Science Discovery Lab will be a teaching lab with classrooms for children and teens.
 Through Seattle Children’s science education programs, we’re inspiring students to pursue careers in science, technology, engineering and math (STEM) so they’ll become our researchers of the future.